matterhorn-chat/matterhorn/README.md

 If you decide to contribute, that's great!
 Here are some guidelines you should consider to make submitting patches easier for all concerned:

+ - Please base all patches against the `develop` branch unless you are specifically fixing a bug in a released version, in which case `master` is a fine place to start.
  - If you want to take on big things, let's have a design/vision discussion before you start coding.
 Create a GitHub issue and we can use that as the place to hash things out.
 We'll be interested to